 Members Trust Company works with credit unions to provide investment management services to credit union members nationwide.
 If you’re interested in investing in ETFs, give us a call at (888) 727-9191.
 We will connect you with a local credit union financial advisor who will help you start the investment process.
 After discussing your goals and risk tolerance, our representative will recommend an ETF model based on your specific needs.

 In summary, choosing an ETF requires careful consideration of various factors.
 By asking the right questions and doing thorough research, you can select an ETF that aligns with your investment goals.
-To read more about our investment strategy, visit Wealth Management.
+To learn more about our investment strategy, visit Wealth Management or watch this short video:

 Non-deposit investment products available through Members Trust Company are not deposits of or guaranteed by the trust company, a credit union or credit union affiliate, are not insured or guaranteed by the NCUA, FDIC or any other governmental agency and are subject to investment risks including possible loss of the principal amount invested.
 Members Trust Company, owned and managed by America’s credit unions, is a special purpose federal thrift regulated by the Office of the Comptroller of the Currency.
 Past performance is not indicative of future results.
 This is for informational purposes only and is not intended to provide legal or tax advice regarding your situation.
 For legal or tax advice, please consult your attorney and/or accountant.
 Any opinions expressed are those of the presenter and do not necessarily reflect the position of Members Trust Company.
 The information above is obtained or compiled from sources we believe to be reliable.
 We Do Not Guarantee that such information, will be free from errors, omissions, whether human or mechanical, nor do we guarantee their timeliness, accuracy, or completeness.